Cathay Pacific Flight 780: Accident

 Almost two hours after departure, at 03:16 UTC, the "ENG 2 CTL SYS FAULT" ECAM message reappeared.
-The crew contacted MC to review the issue.
+The crew contacted maintenance control to review the issue.
 As all other engine parameters remained normal, continuing on to Hong Kong was again deemed safe.

 After another two hours elapsed, the aircraft was on descent to Hong Kong when, at 05:19 UTC, about 203 km southeast of Hong Kong International Airport, the aircraft's ECAM displayed "ENG 1 CTL SYS FAULT" and "ENG 2 STALL" within a short period.
 The second message signified an engine compressor stall, a potentially serious engine problem.
 The flight crew accordingly carried out the necessary ECAM actions with No. 2 engine's thrust lever moved to the idle (or minimum-thrust setting) position.
 The crew set No. 1 engine to maximum continuous thrust to compensate for the low thrust of No. 2 engine.
 Following these actions, the crew declared a "pan-pan" with Hong Kong air traffic control, requesting the shortest possible route to the airport and priority landing.

-A few minutes later, about 83 km southeast of Hong Kong International Airport, the aircraft was in a descent and approaching an altitude of 8000 ft when an "ENG 1 STALL" ECAM message was annunciated.
+A few minutes later, about 83 km southeast of Hong Kong International Airport, the aircraft was in a descent and approaching an altitude of 8000 ft when an "ENG 1 STALL" ECAM message appeared.
 The flight crew carried out the actions for a No. 1 engine compressor stall and declared a "mayday".
 The captain then moved the thrust levers to test engine responses.
-No. 1 engine's rotational fan speed slowly spooled up to about 74% N1, while No. 2 engine remained running below idle speed, about 17% N1, providing sufficient thrust to level off at 5,500 ft and reach Hong Kong.
+No. 1 engine's rotational fan speed slowly spooled up to about 74% N1, while No. 2 engine remained running below idle speed, about 17% N1, the former providing sufficient thrust to level off at 5,500 ft and reach Hong Kong.
 As the flight approached the airport, the crew found that movement of the thrust levers failed to reduce thrust below 74% N1 on No. 1 engine.